jlgerber/rustclass/lesson_02.md

 let level = None;
 let still_none = level.map(|x| x.to_uppercase());
 ```
 Rust also lets you `unwrap` the option, extracting the data, if you are certain that it is not None.
-However, be forwarned, rust will `panic` if you are wrong....
+However, be forewarned, rust will `panic` if you are wrong....

 ```rust
 let foo: Option<String> = Some("test".into());